Enter a search request and press enter. Press Esc or the X to close.

 Before the decision, Clinton bused Black students 20 miles to a segregated, all-Black high school in Knoxville.
 However, integration was coming to Clinton now and they had to follow the law.
-Since Clinton High would be the first integrated public school in Tennessee, the news went wild when it happened.
+Since Clinton High would be the first integrated state-run public school in Tennessee, the news went wild when it happened.
 Twelve Black students registered on August 20, 1956.

 The Clinton 12: